biebk/3-column-card-component/README.md

 # Frontend Mentor - 3-column preview card component solution

 This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## Overview
-This is my solution to third challenge - Frontend Mentor - 3 column card component

 ### The challenge